charleneguillaumot/Landmark_prediction_Deep_Learning_2D/README.md

 The steps to generate the training images are the following:

 ### Step 0.
-Generate ALPACA's landmark predictions
+Generate rigid registration landmark predictions
-The aim is to have, for each individual, several sets of landmarks predictions (ALPACA) that will play the role of barycenters in Step 2, to extract small portions of the 3D meshes in the area of interest of a landmark
+The aim is to have, for each individual, several sets of landmarks predictions (rigid registration procedure) that will play the role of barycenters in Step 2, to extract small portions of the 3D meshes in the area of interest of a landmark.
-You can generate the landmark predictions using the software Slicer and the SlicerMorph pluggin manually if you want, otherwise, we developped a script for running ALPACA in batch, with varying alpha and beta parameters (to have several ALPACA predictions replicates efficiently)
+You can generate the landmark predictions using the software Slicer and the SlicerMorph pluggin manually if you want, otherwise, we developped a script for running it in batch, with four randomly selected source models (to have several barycenters replicates)
-Please see the code and procedure at https://github.com/charleneguillaumot/ALPACA_from_terminal In our code, we used 4 ALPACA's predictions.
+Please see the code and procedure at https://github.com/charleneguillaumot/ALPACA_from_terminal.

 ### Step 1.
 Rework initial ply files
 In the next step (Step 2), we will need to have proper .ply files to be able to split the inside and outside layers of the mesh.
 For that, coloration by ambient occlusion is necessary.